denten-books/plain-text/2-device.md

 invention, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines," "Combined Type-writing and Computing Machine," "Computing Attachment for Typewriters," "Computing Mechanism," and "Combined Type-writing and Adding Machine" among others [@daugherty_numeral_1894; @degener_combined_1911;
 @wright_computing_1914; @wright_computing_1915; @ellis_combined_1914].
 All of
-these machines contain some combination of a reading and writing "head," storage tape, and movement mechanism as specified in Turing's paper.
-A number of inventions at the end of the nineteenth century pertain specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape" [@cuttriss_telegraphy_1893].
+these devices contain some combination of a reading and writing "head," storage tape, and movement mechanism as per Turing's specifications.
+A number of inventions at the end of the nineteenth century relate specifically to "circuit-controlling devices controlled by a traveling perforated strip or tape," as is the case with tape-driven telegraph transmitter filed by Charles Cuttriss in 1893 [@cuttriss_telegraphy_1893].
 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
 In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
 The transcription of text into signal, and back onto paper, required the real-time presence of human encoders and decoders.
 The perforated tape decoupled the human from the machine.

-In US1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
+In US patent #1187035 (1916) on "Telegraphy", Albert and Ralph Bumstead
+explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages" [@bumstead_telegraphy_1916].
 Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
-The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, with perforated tape acting as a mediator between the two "worlds" of mechanics and electricity.
+The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape could mediate between the two "worlds" of mechanics and electricity.
 A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
-As one machine converted human input into mechanical states, and into signal, another machine converted signals into mechanical states and thereon into human-legible messages.
+As one machine converted human input into mechanical states and into signal, another machine converted signals into mechanical states and thereon into human-legible messages.

 A multitude of inventions capitalized on the control capabilities of removable